fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 comments: true
 published: true
 ---
    I was tasked with performing a penetration testing on a server which hosted multiple websites and services.
 Most of these services ran on _Docker containers_, and in this article, I'm going to show how could an overlooked misconfiguration lead to a complete takeover of the **host** system.
 <!--break-->

 **Disclaimer:** This article was written for educational purposes, and the author is not responsible for any misuse of any of the tools or techniques demonstrated in the article.

 ## **What is Docker?**
+From Wikipedia:
+> Docker is a software technology providing containers, promoted by the company Docker, Inc. Docker provides an additional layer of abstraction and automation of operating-system-level virtualization on Windows and Linux.
+Docker uses the resource isolation features of the Linux kernel such as cgroups and kernel namespaces, and a union-capable file system such as OverlayFS and others to allow independent "containers" to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines (VMs).

 ## **Information Gathering**
 Initial reconnaissance showed an open port that was apparently serving some sort of an API that supports JSON objects.
 Default response for any unknown requests was a JSON object like this: